-To evaluate mineralogical controls on C storage and turnover we sampled soils across gradients in geology, climate and topography in Kruger National Park (KNP).
-Soil residence times, estimated from average regolith depth and erosion rates determined using cosmogenic isotopes, are $>10^5$ yrs (Chadwick et al., 2013), providing ample time for crystalline mineral differentiation, ripening and depletion of metastable SRO minerals.
+To evaluate mineralogical controls on C storage and turnover we sampled soils across gradients in geology, climate, and topography in KNP.
+Soil residence times, estimated from average regolith depth and erosion rates determined using cosmogenic isotopes are $> 10^5$ years (Chadwick et al., 2013), providing ample time for crystalline mineral differentiation, ripening, and depletion of metastable SRO minerals.
 In addition to strong geological differences across KNP, variation in clay mineralogy is imposed by a regional north-south gradient in rainfall that ranges from about 470 to 740 mm annually, and locally by differentiation of clay content along hillslopes.
-Under this setting, we can focus on organic matter - mineral interactions associated with differences in silicate clays and secondary Fe and Al oxyhydroxides in an environmental regime expected to have few SRO minerals.
+Under this setting, we can focus on organic matter- mineral interactions associated with differences in silicate clays and secondary Fe and Al oxyhydroxides in an environmental regime expected to have few SRO minerals.

-We sampled soils underlain by five geological units: rhyolite, granite, an olivine-rich picrite basalt (black basalt), an olivine-poor basalt (red basalt), and nephelinite (Venter et al., 2003) (Table 1, Figure 1).
-Each of the lithologies were sampled in the northern, arid zone, with mean annual temperature of 23 °C and ~470 mm annual precipitation.
-We also sampled soils developed on granite, gabbro and mixed granite/gabbro parent materials in the south of the park where rainfall ranges from ~550-740 mm per year (Table 1).
-Samples were collected along watershed divides, i.e. hill crests in the gently rolling landscape, although we include data for soils collected along one toposequence at 550 mm of rain to increase the amount of mineralogical differentiation that develops along granitic catenas in the KNP (Khomo et al. 2011; Khomo et al. 2013, Bern et al., 2011).
+We sampled soils underlain by five geological units: rhyolite, granite, an olivine-rich picrite basalt (black basalt), an olivine-poor basalt (red basalt), and nephelinite (Venter et al., 2003) (Table 1, Fig. 1).
+Each of the lithologies were sampled in the northern arid zone, with mean annual temperature of 23 °C and $\sim$ 470 mm annual precipitation.
+We also sampled soils developed on granite, gabbro, and mixed granite/gabbro parent materials in the south of the park where rainfall ranges from $\sim$ 550 to 740 mm per year (Table 1).
+Samples were collected along watershed divides, i.e., hill crests in the gently rolling landscape, although we include data for soils collected along one toposequence at 550 mm of rain to broaden the range of minerals formed on granitic soils (Khomo et al., 2011, 2012; Bern et al., 2011).